-Infiltration has been adequately investigated, in winter, at appropriate and varying depths where appropriate, above peak recorded winter groundwater levels at the given location.
-Geotechnical advice required regarding made ground and risk of dissolution.

-Surface water sewer network is investigated (location, mapping, network, flow direction, ownership/responsibility, depth, capacity, and condition).
+- Infiltration has been adequately investigated, in winter, at appropriate and varying depths where appropriate, above peak recorded winter groundwater levels at the given location. - Onsite and boundary, open and culverted water bodies are investigated (location, mapping, network, flow direction, ownership/responsibility, depth, and condition).